appvia/terranetes/docs/getting-started.md

 # Getting Started

-This guide will walk you through what you need to do as an infrastructure operator and an application developer to start using Terranetes.
+This guide will walk you through what you need to do as an infrastructure operator and an application developer to adopt the Terranetes way of working.

 ## Prerequisites
 - A Kubernetes cluster `>= v1.19` is available